MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-365-change-guide.md

 ## Footnotes

-<div id="footnote-1">1.</div> Net Promoter Score (NPS) is an industry calculation that measures user preferences for a product or service.
+1. Net Promoter Score (NPS) is an industry calculation that measures user preferences for a product or service.
 NPS is calculated by accounting for users who detract, support, or are neutral toward the target of the examination.
 Subtracting the percentage of Detractors from the percentage of Promoters yields the Net Promoter Score, which can range from a low of -100 (if every customer is a Detractor) to a high of 100 (if every customer is a Promoter).

 2. With a 1.5 margin of error.